destra flaherty & crumrine preferred and income fund

 This yield reflects the theoretical income that a portfolio would generate including dividends and interest, during the period after deducting a fund’s expenses the period.
 A fund’s actual net earnings for a given period under generally accepted accounting principals may differ from this standardized yield.

-There is a contractual/voluntary fee waiver currently in place for this Fund through February 1, 2022, had that subsidy not been in place the Fund's standardized yields would have been 4.32% for A shares and 4.85% for I shares.
+There is a contractual/voluntary fee waiver currently in place for this Fund through February 1, 2022, had that subsidy not been in place the Fund's standardized yields would have been 4.41% for A shares, 5.09% for I shares and 4.09% for C shares.

 A 2% redemption fee will be imposed on certain redemptions or exchanges out of the Class I shares of the Fund within 90 days of purchase.
 Exceptions to the redemption fee are listed in the Fund's prospectus.